 Want to cut the cord and still watch an ESPN live stream?
 Check out these five ways to watch ESPN online without cable.

-Hulu’s live TV service launched earlier this year and has already become an all-in-one cable cutting solution in many homes.
+Hulu’s live TV service has become an all-in-one cable cutting solution in many homes.
 A monthly subscription includes access to dozens of live streaming channels as well as Hulu’s video-on-demand content which now features many award-winning original series and films.
-Hulu’s live TV service costs just under $40 a month and gives you another way to watch ESPN without cable.
-Hulu’s live TV is currently supported on Android, iOS, Xbox One, Apple TV (4th gen), and Chromecast, but expanded device compatibility is in the works.
+Hulu’s live TV service costs just under $55 a month and gives you another way to watch ESPN without cable.
+Hulu’s live TV is currently supported on Android, iOS, Xbox One, Apple TV, Roku, and more.

 - Over 50 live channels including ESPN, ESPN2, ESPNews, and ESPN U plus several other sports networks